-I wanted to design a simple, fun, and free quilt pattern as part of the 100 Quilts for Kids Charity Quilt drive.
 Last week, I posted a few pictures of the finished Star Bright Quilt–here are instructions for a baby and throw size quilt, with a few quilting ideas thrown in.
-I hope to make one to donate before the September 30 deadline out of the fabrics I hand dyed last month.
+There is also a downloadable free Star Bright Quilt Pattern available here.

 Note: This is a beginner friendly quilt.
 It can easily be made with scraps or assorted fat quarters, prints or solids, or a mix of both.
 I would recommend keeping the center star white solids, but other than that, have fun with it!
 And please leave any questions in the comments and I will try to answer them.